AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/advanced-features-and-customizations/customize_your_contact_list.md

 ## 2. Customize the list and list items in the contact list page

-- To customize the contact list `TableView`, override the `createContactList` method and return the `ContactView` class object that you inherited from `AgoraChatUIKit`.
+- To customize the contact list `TableView`, override the `createContactList` method and return the `ContactView` class object that you inherited from `EaseChatUIKit`.
 Find and take a closer look at the `ContactView.swift` class to implement the business logic.
 The sample code is as follows:

     ```Swift
         override open func createContactList() -> ContactView {